toshi-koike-akino/qusic/README.md

 The above CNOTs chord ansatz has no variational parameters, and less interesting.
 Can we make a cost Hamiltonian to realize chords, and then use [quantum approximate optimization algorithm (QAOA)](https://arxiv.org/abs/1411.4028)?

-In this project, we wish to design VQC to raise a *quantum pianist* or a *quantum guitarist*.
+In this project, we wish to design VQC to raise a *quantum pianist* or a *quantum guitarist* (hopefully with a passion to deviate from regular behaviors depending on his mood: i.e., quantum states/errors).
 Let's solve it with **quantum machine learning (QML)** framework.

 ## Prerequisite